-(2) The median for the Healthcare and Cleantech revenue multiple is 12.5; the median R&D multiple is 11.0.
+(1) The median for the Healthcare and Cleantech revenue multiple is 12.5; the median R&D multiple is 11.0.

-The significant unobservable inputs used in the fair value measurement of the reporting entities' venture capital securities in the technology, media and telecommunications areas are enterprise value to revenue multiples and a discount rate to account for the time until the securities are likely monetized and various risk factors.
+The significant unobservable inputs used in the fair value measurement of the reporting entities' venture capital securities in the Technology, Media and Telecommunications areas are enterprise value to revenue multiples and a discount rate to account for the time until the securities are likely monetized and various risk factors.
 Significant increases (decreases) in the enterprise value to revenue multiple inputs in isolation would result in a significantly higher (lower) fair value measurement.
 Significant increases (decreases) in the discount rate would result in a significantly lower (higher) fair value measurement.

-The significant unobservable inputs used in the fair value measurement of the reporting entities' venture capital securities in the healthcare and cleantech areas are enterprise value to revenue multiples, enterprise value to R&D investment multiples, and a discount for lack of marketability and various risk factors.
+The significant unobservable inputs used in the fair value measurement of the reporting entities' venture capital securities in the Healthcare and Cleantech areas are enterprise value to revenue multiples, enterprise value to R&D investment multiples, and a discount for lack of marketability and various risk factors.
 Significant increases (decreases) in the enterprise value to revenue multiple and enterprise value to R&D investment multiple inputs in isolation would result in a significantly higher (lower) fair value measurement.
 Significant increases (decreases) in the discount for lack of marketability and various risk factors in isolation would result in a significantly lower (higher) fair value measurement.
 Generally, a change in the assumption used for the level of enterprise value to revenue multiple is accompanied by a directionally similar change in the assumption used for the enterprise value to R&D multiple.
-In addition, a change in the assumption used for the discount for lack of marketability and various risk factors is not correlated to changes in the assumptions used for the enterprise value to revenue multiple or the enterprise value to R&D investment multiple.
+In addition, a change in the assumption used for the discount for lack of marketability and various risk factors is not correlated to changes in the assumptions used for the enterprise value to R&D investment multiple.

-One of our private equity investments is a venture capital fund (fair value of \$27.2 million and unfunded commitment of \$10.1 million as of March 31, 2014) that invests in communications, consumer, digital media, healthcare and information technology markets.
-Also, we have an investment in a private equity fund focused exclusively on the energy sector (fair value of \$5.4 million and unfunded commitment of \$2.2 million as of March 31, 2014).
-In addition, one of the investments included in our consolidated private equity fund (fair value of \$0.1 million and unfunded commitment of \$0.2 million as of March 31, 2014).
-In addition, one of the investments included in our consolidated private equity fund (fair value of \$0.1 million and unfunded commitment of \$0.2 million as of March 31, 2014) is a venture capital fund investing in clean energy, resource and energy efficiency and other sustainable industries.
+One of our private equity investments is a venture capital fund (fair value of \$28.5 million and unfunded commitment of \$7.8 million as of June 30, 2014) that invests in communications, consumer, digital media, healthcare and information technology markets.
+Also, we have an investment in a private equity fund focused exclusively on the energy sector (fair value of \$5.5 million and unfunded commitment of \$2.2 million as of June 30, 2014).
+In addition, one of the investments included in our consolidated private equity fund (fair value of \$0.1 million and unfunded commitment of \$0.2 million as of June 30, 2014) is a venture capital fund investing in clean energy, resource and energy efficiency and other sustainable industries.
 The fair value of each of these investments has been estimated using the capital account balances provided by the partnerships.
 The interests in these partnerships cannot be redeemed.